 Schools

-DEI IN SCHOOLS
+INCLUSION IN SCHOOLS

 My eighth-grade math teacher told me I was “pretty smart for a Black girl."